hxrts/pascal/README.md

-# pascal
+# Pascal

-Downstream sequence analysis and visualization package.
+This package hooks into the JRFLab/modules sequencing pipeline for more customized and dynamic analysis.